Get in Touch

 Many industries use the universal solution to determine the quality of their products.
 Any industry dealing with chemicals falls into this category, mostly chemical products and pharmacy product manufacturers.
 All chemistry and bio labs will have large stocks of the universal solution in store, and you may find some at hospitals as well.

 Additionally, pH value testing is strongly indicative at soil culture, groundwater and other water quality testing, in water pumps and storages, agriculture, and much more.
-In construction, pH value of the soil is highly important since an acidic soil can and will corrode reinforced concrete.
+In construction, pH value of the soil is highly important since acidic soil can and will corrode reinforced concrete.
 Since the acidity of the water determines the life in it, many fisheries and marine biologists regularly use the universal indicator too.